oasis-tcs/odata-specs/docs/odata-json-format/odata-json-format.md

 :::

-Alternatively, values of non-binding parameters MAY be specified as common expressions [OData-URL, section "Common Expression Syntax"](https://docs.oasis-open.org/odata/odata/v4.02/odata-v4.02-part2-url-conventions.html#CommonExpressionSyntax).
-In the case of a bound action these MAY contain path expressions [OData-URL, section "Path Expressions"](https://docs.oasis-open.org/odata/odata/v4.02/odata-v4.02-part2-url-conventions.html#PathExpressions), which the service evaluates on the binding parameter value.
+Alternatively, values of non-binding parameters MAY be specified as common expressions [OData-URL 5.1.1](https://docs.oasis-open.org/odata/odata/v4.02/odata-v4.02-part2-url-conventions.html#CommonExpressionSyntax).
+In the case of a bound action these MAY contain path expressions [OData-URL 5.1.1.15](https://docs.oasis-open.org/odata/odata/v4.02/odata-v4.02-part2-url-conventions.html#PathExpressions), which the service evaluates on the binding parameter value.
 Such parameters are encoded as name/value pairs where the name is the name of the parameter followed by `@expression` and the value is the common expression.
 As the following example demonstrates,